 Exams and results

 The exam period runs for up to three weeks at the end of Autumn and Spring Sessions.
-Exams are also run for UWS Summer teaching sessions.
+Exams are also run for Western Sydney University Summer teaching sessions.
 Specific dates for final and deferred exams are advertised on the student dates page towards the end of each session.
 You need to be available to sit exams during the entire exam period, as work commitments, holidays or other social functions are not considered valid reasons for missing a final exam.

 Exam session times